Mecha-Coder/42-get-next-line/README.md

 👉 [**Project requirement**](https://github.com/Mecha-Coder/42-get-next-line/blob/main/demo/en.subject.pdf)

-From the title is sound simple.
+From the title is sounds simple.
 But is not!

 ```C++
 read (int fd, void *buf, size_t size)
 ```

 Above is the system call used for reading file.
 The 2nd argument `void *buf` is a memory buffer where the kernel copies the raw bytes it reads.
 If the buffer is small, multiple reads are needed to complete one line.
-If it’s large, it might read multiple lines at once — meaning we must store the extra data somewhere and reuse it in the next function call.
+If it’s large, it might read multiple lines at once — meaning we must store the extra data somewhere and remembers it in the next function call.
 The challenge here is we don’t know the line length, and still return one line per function call.

 ![figure1](https://github.com/Mecha-Coder/42-get-next-line/blob/main/demo/figure1.png)